jorio/Nanosaur/README.md

 This is _Nanosaur_ for modern operating systems (macOS, Windows, Linux).
 This version, at https://github.com/jorio/nanosaur, is approved by Pangea Software.

-Get builds for macOS and Windows here: https://github.com/jorio/nanosaur/releases
+- **Get builds for macOS and Windows here:** https://github.com/jorio/nanosaur/releases
+- Arch Linux users, get [`nanosaur` from the AUR](https://aur.archlinux.org/packages/nanosaur).
+- Other systems: please read [BUILD.md](BUILD.md) to build the game yourself.

 ![Screenshot](docs/screenshot.png)

-## How to build

-To build the game yourself, please read [BUILD.md](BUILD.md).

 ## About this port